Daily Photo: 20/07/2010 – Jersey Tiger

 Motorcyclist hurt on Woolwich Road

-January 22, 2010 by Rob Powell
+January 22, 2010 By Rob Powell

 Road closures were put in to place around Woolwich Road and Blackwall lane last Wednesday after a nasty road traffic accident involving a motorcycle and another vehicle.